CBD has become a big thing. So has CBD for dogs.

 Stress and Anxiety: You may not blame medical conditions when your cat reacts strongly to loud noises, strangers, or being alone all day.
 However, they’re all examples of anxiety or stress, a frequent feline problem.
 CBD is effective as a treatment for all forms of human anxiety.
 Some studies have concluded that it’s as effective as many common prescription medications, without side effects.
 Just as importantly, anecdotal reports on the use of cannabidiol to ease cat anxiety have been almost uniformly positive.

 Kidney Disease: Nearly one-third of older cats suffer from chronic kidney disease (CKD).
 Research is still in its infancy, but there are preliminary indications that CBD may be able to successfully treat the symptoms of CKD in both animals and humans (4).

 Epilepsy: Only an estimated 1% of cats are diagnosed with epilepsy – but incidental feline seizures are much more common, frightening to witness, and somewhat difficult to treat.
 The only human disease for which CBD is government-approved as a treatment is epilepsy because it unquestionably reduces seizures dramatically (5).
 One of the only CBD preliminary research studies conducted with canine patients found that the cannabinoid reduced seizures in cats by nearly 90%.

-Cancer: One of the holy grails of medical research is finding a treatment for cancer with few or no side effects.
+Cancer: One of the holy grails of medical research is finding a treatment for cancer in cats with few or no side effects.
 And a preliminary study on cancerous canine cells has discovered that cannabidiol may not only be able to prevent the spread of cancer but actually reverse its growth.

 Inflammation: One common factor in many of these conditions and diseases, including rheumatoid arthritis and IBD, is that they’re caused by inflammation in the body.
 CBD has been repeatedly shown to have strong anti-inflammatory properties, which may explain its effectiveness in treating many medical issues.